informatics-isi-edu/facebase-docs/README.md

-# FaceBase Curation
+# FaceBase Docs

-This is the home for documentation and issue tracking for the [FaceBase Data Hub](https://www.facebase.org).
+This is the home for documentation and issue tracking for the [FaceBase documentation site: docs.facebase.org](https://docs.facebase.org).
 For help, please contact the [help mail list](mailto:help@facebase.org).

-# Data Curation Guide

-For step-by-step instructions on how to submit data to FaceBase, see our [Data Curation Guide](https://github.com/informatics-isi-edu/facebase-curation/wiki).

 # Issue Tracker